akobr/mono.me/docs/42for.net/index.md

 features:
   - title: Monorepo
     details: Transparency, visibility, standards, and tooling for your code.
-  - title: Modulith
+  - title: Modulith or pure distribution
-    details: A powerful compromise between monolith and microservices.
-Flexible scalability without complexness.
-  - title: Pure distributed system
-    details: Use lightweight and true distributed system rather then heavy and messy microservices.
-Clean self-hostable serverless solution without compromises.
+    details: A compromise between monolith and distribution or a pure distributed system rather than heavy and messy microservices.
   - title: 2S platform
-    details: A subscription-based platform for your product and all applications around.
+    details: A subscription-based platform and smart configurations for your product and all applications around it.
+  - title: Codedoc (codɵboↄ)
+    details: Turn your .NET codebase into a living, searchable, AI-enhanced knowledge system.

 ---